Smallfolk: Plot

-In the Westerlands

-Lord Jason Lannister leads his army to the Golden Tooth, meeting his vassal Lord Humfrey Lefford, who expects their joined forces to march to Harrenhal.
+In the Westerlands, Lord Jason Lannister leads his army to the Golden Tooth, meeting his vassal Lord Humfrey Lefford, who expects their joined forces to march to Harrenhal.
 Jason, however, wants to wait for Aemond and Vhagar, as they need a dragon to combat Daemon's dragon, Caraxes.

-In King's Landing

 Dismissing Jason Lannister's request for protection, Aemond plans to ally with the Triarchy leaders to break the Velaryon shipping blockade.
 He also orders Criston to accompany Hightower troops to Harrenhal and dismisses Alicent from the Small Council, diminishing her influence.
 Aemond sternly rebuffs Larys' suggestion to be appointed Hand of the King and orders him to summon his grandfather, Otto Hightower, back to court.

 Aemond visits Aegon and presses his brother regarding what he remembers about the battle at Rook's Rest; Aegon claims he has no recollection.
 Larys also visits Aegon, truthfully saying the king is permanently handicapped but retains his mind.
 He tells Aegon he can use his disability as an advantage by allowing others to underestimate him, just as Larys himself has done.
 He warns that Aegon's life is in danger while Aemond is prince regent.
 Aegon asks for Larys' help.
 As Gwayne is about to leave for Harrenhal with Criston's troops, Alicent asks about her youngest son, Daeron, who resides in Oldtown.
-Gwayne says that teenaged Daeron is stalwart, clever, and, unlike his brothers, also kind.
+Gwayne says that the teenaged Daeron is stalwart, clever, and, unlike his brothers, also kind.
 This pleases Alicent, who harbors regrets about her parenting choices.

 Mysaria's agents spread rumors that the royals regularly feast while the smallfolk starve.
 When Larys informs Aemond about the growing unrest, he cannot understand why citizens blame them rather than Rhaenyra, who ordered the blockade.
 Larys explains that the Crown is expected to provide for the smallfolk.
 Mysaria sends food-laden boats bearing Rhaenyra's banners to King's Landing.
 The people openly praise Rhaenyra but fight each other for the limited supplies.
 Leaving the sept after prayers, Alicent and Helaena are swarmed by starving rioters.
 When a man grabs Alicent, a Kingsguard severs his arm, though Alicent orders the guards to sheathe their swords.
 The queens escape unharmed, but smallfolk overwhelm several guards.

-At Dragonstone

-Needing more dragonriders, Rhaenyra asks Ser Steffon Darklyn, who has distant Targaryen ancestry, to attempt to claim Seasmoke, Laenor Velaryon's dragon.
-Knowing the risk, Steffon agrees to try.
-Seemingly receptive at first, Seasmoke lashes out and burns Steffon and a dragonkeeper to death.

-When Lord Bartimos Celtigar criticizes Rhaenyra, she slaps him and proclaims she has allowed others to forget to fear her.
-When Jacaerys later queries his mother about the incident, Rhaenyra laments her passivity in the war.